faryabiLab/FISH-Spot-Calling/README.md

 conda env create -f imgagingEnv.yml conda activate bigfish
 ```
-### Run Example
+## Run Example _(Internal Use Only)_
-To verify that everything is installed and working correctly, there are test data image and mask files in `examples/`.
-The `settings.yml` is set up to run with these images and masks - after instealling the environment, run
+To verify that everything is installed and working correctly, the `settings.yml` file is set up to work with image and mask files on `simurgh` at `/mnt/data0/noah/analysis/FISH-Spot-Calling/test_imgs` and `/mnt/data0/noah/analysis/FISH-Spot-Calling/test_imgs`.
+To test, run
 ```
 python3 piscis_pipeline.py settings.yml
 ```